jjvanzon/Circular-Language-Spec/spec/classes.md

 Shapes with *dashed lines* might be *optional*.

-But this notation could also be used for a distinction between classes and *prototypes*: where an object is initially a copy of another object, but anything may be changed about it, even its structure.
+But this notation could also be used for a distinction between classes and *prototypes:* where an object is initially a copy of another object, but anything may be changed about it, even its structure.

 ## Static Structure